Ten thousand times reborn

 - Fantastic Racism: Sort of.
 The pale Masters believe themselves to be more than human and oppress the other, darker skinned people.

 - Human Sacrifice: The Maruli's offering to the Darkness Under the Trees.
-Also, all brothers of a new God Emperor must be sacrificed during his apotheosis.
+Also, all brothers (and other close male relatives with pure enough blood) of a new God-Emperor must be sacrificed during his Apotheosis.

 - Kill It with Fire: The Masters use the sartlar's fear of fire to keep them at bay.